Thank you to everyone who attended and helped make Lobby Day 2023 a resounding success! We’re looking forward to seeing you in 2024!

 You need to have a notebook and pen or pencil to take notes.
-Bill related fact sheets, the schedule, legislator information, and your group information, will be provided to you upon arrival at St. John’s.
+Bill related fact sheets, the schedule, legislator information, and your group information, will be provided to you upon arrival at St. John’s and via email prior to Lobby Day.
 Otherwise, just bring your interest and enthusiasm!

 Lobby Day 2023 will begin at 8:30 am on May 17th and run until 3:30 pm.
 If you have a very long drive or will be flying in, we suggest you arrive the day beforehand to ensure you will be on time and not miss any of the trainings and speakers on Lobby Day.

 The nearest hotel to St. John’s is the Residence Inn by Marriott, Sacramento Downtown at Capitol Park.
 If you have any additional questions about lodging or travel, please reach out to Savannah Jorgensen at firstname.lastname@example.org.